Consolidated Water (CWCO) Stock Dips While Market Gains: Key Facts

-The developer and operator of desalination plants's shares have seen a decrease of 0.74% over the last month, not keeping up with the Utilities sector's gain of 1.72% and outstripping the S&P 500's loss of 5.07%.
+The developer and operator of desalination plants's stock has dropped by 2.99% in the past month, falling short of the Utilities sector's gain of 2.48% and the S&P 500's loss of 0.21%.

-The investment community will be paying close attention to the earnings performance of Consolidated Water in its upcoming release.
-The company is forecasted to report an EPS of $0.22, showcasing a 48.84% downward movement from the corresponding quarter of the prior year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $32.37 million, down 18.44% from the year-ago period.
+Investors will be eagerly watching for the performance of Consolidated Water in its upcoming earnings disclosure.
+The company's upcoming EPS is projected at $0.22, signifying a 48.84% drop compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $32.37 million, reflecting a 18.44% fall from the equivalent quarter last year.

-It is also important to note the recent changes to analyst estimates for Consolidated Water.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for Consolidated Water.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 15.97% lower.
-Right now, Consolidated Water possesses a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 7.39% downward.
+Consolidated Water currently has a Zacks Rank of #3 (Hold).

-From a valuation perspective, Consolidated Water is currently exchanging hands at a Forward P/E ratio of 27.49.
-This represents a premium compared to its industry's average Forward P/E of 22.95.
+From a valuation perspective, Consolidated Water is currently exchanging hands at a Forward P/E ratio of 27.05.
+This signifies a premium in comparison to the average Forward P/E of 22.86 for its industry.

 The Utility - Water Supply industry is part of the Utilities sector.
-With its current Zacks Industry Rank of 38, this industry ranks in the top 16% of all industries, numbering over 250.
+This industry currently has a Zacks Industry Rank of 80, which puts it in the top 33% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report